agmenc/planet7/README.md

 planet7
 =======

-Fast, functional ETL and rec tool for Scala users:
+Fast ETL and reconciliation tool for Scala users:
 * Load and merge CSVs.
 * Rename, re-order and filter columns.
-* Diff two CSVs
+* Diff two CSVs, or any lists of comparable elements
 * Use external CSV parsing libraries such as CSVReader and
 * Wrap timers around your data processing, alerting you to slow-downs